joebritt/usb2cmi_lightpen/README.md

 https://www.microchip.com/development-tools/pic-and-dspic-downloads-archive

-*You don't have to build the code from source.*
+*You don't have to build the code from source:*

 In the "prebuilt_hexfiles" folder are pre-compiled images of the bootloader and lightpen emulation application.

 To use these: